ibreslauer/freelanceguide-pt/src/content/blog/paying-irs-installments-portugal.md

 ---
-title: 'How to Pay IRS in Installments (Portal das Finanças)'
+title: 'How to Pay IRS in Installments (Portal das Finanças guide)'
 description: 'Step-by-step guide for Portuguese freelancers on how to split your IRS payment into installments through Portal das Finanças.
 Learn about Planos Prestacionais and how to set up a payment plan with the Portuguese Tax Authority.'
 pubDate: 2025-11-23
 heroImage: '../../assets/blog-placeholder-2.jpg'